allegheny-college-cmpsc-100-fall-2019/practical-02/README.md

 * [The "Hello, World!"
 Java program](#the-helloworld-java-program)
 * [`commit`ing your code](#commiting-your-code)

+## Cloning your repository

+- [ ] Open a terminal window.
+Keep this window open during all of today's assignment.
+- [ ] Add your SSH key to your terminal session so that you can prove your identity to GitHub.
+- [ ] In your terminal window, type `eval "$(ssh-agent -s)"` and press `Enter` to start the SSH Agent `process`
+- [ ] Next, add your key.
+Type `ssh-add ~/.ssh/id_rsa`
+* You may need to provide your password.

 ## Slack

 Before beginning the practical session, log into our shared [Slack](https://cmpsc100Fall2019.slack.com) workspace and navigate to the `#practicals` channel.
 Remain in this channel for the duration of the session to accept the assignment and ask and answer questions.